hanzoai/painter/README.md

 1. Install the Cambricon CNToolkit by adhering to the platform-specific instructions on the [Installation](https://www.cambricon.com/docs/sdk_1.15.0/cntoolkit_3.7.2/cntoolkit_install_3.7.2/index.html)
 2. Next, install the PyTorch(torch_mlu) following the instructions on the [Installation](https://www.cambricon.com/docs/sdk_1.15.0/cambricon_pytorch_1.17.0/user_guide_1.9/index.html)
-3. Launch ComfyUI by running `python main.py`
+3. Launch Studio by running `python main.py`

 #### Iluvatar Corex

 For models compatible with Iluvatar Extension for PyTorch.
 Here's a step-by-step guide tailored to your platform and installation method:

 1. Install the Iluvatar Corex Toolkit by adhering to the platform-specific instructions on the [Installation](https://support.iluvatar.com/#/DocumentCentre?id=1&nameCenter=2&productId=520117912052801536)
-2. Launch ComfyUI by running `python main.py`
+2. Launch Studio by running `python main.py`

 # Running